How to switch energy supplier when in debt

 I’ve moved into a property with a prepayment meter that already has a debt on it.
 Can I switch supplier?

-You should contact the home’s current supplier as soon as you move in.
-If possible, avoid using any existing key or card, or put any money into the meter until you’ve done this.
-That’s because you could end up paying extra, you end up paying for your usage and paying off the last owner's debt.
-When you contact the supplier, make sure you:
+You should contact the property’s current supplier as soon as you move in.
+If possible, avoid using any existing key or card or putting any money into the meter until you’ve done this.
+That’s because you could end up paying extra by paying for your usage and also paying off the last owner's debt.

 • Inform it of the date you moved in